browniebroke/deezer-python/docs/source/asynchronous.md

 # Asynchronous client

-You also can use an
-{class}`AsyncClient <deezer.contrib.tornado.AsyncClient>` with tornado, which requires an optional dependency.
+You also can use an {class}`AsyncClient <deezer.contrib.tornado.AsyncClient>` with tornado, which requires an optional dependency.
 You should install with `pip install deezer-python[tornado]`.

-Then, making a request would look like this:
+Then, doing a request would look like this:

 ```python
 >>> from tornado.gen import coroutine